 Student Employment is accepting new community service federal work-study agreements for the upcoming academic year.
 Please email firstname.lastname@example.org with questions.

-Student Employment provides opportunities for students to use their Federal Work-Study award with off-campus employers.
+Student Employment provides opportunities for students to use their federal work-study award with off-campus employers.
 The majority of opportunities available are with local nonprofit organizations, who also partake in community service activities.

 Community services are defined as services that are identified by an institution of higher education through formal or informal consultation with local nonprofit, governmental, and community-based organizations, as designed to improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs.
 These services include:

-- work in service opportunities or youth corps as defined in Section 101 of the National and Community Services Act of 1990, and services in the agencies, institutions and activities designated in Section 124(a) of that act;
+- Work in service opportunities or youth corps as defined in Section 101 of the National and Community Services Act of 1990, and services in the agencies, institutions and activities designated in Section 124(a) of that act.

-- activities in which a Federal Work-Study student serves as a mentor for such purposes as tutoring, supporting educational and recreational activities, and counseling, including career counseling.
+- Activities in which a Federal Work-Study student serves as a mentor for such purposes as tutoring, supporting educational and recreational activities, and counseling, including career counseling.

 Hiring a Student Employee

-Community service sites must be approved by the Student Employment Coordinator before they can hire Webster University student employees.
+Community service sites must be approved by the student employment coordinator before they can hire Webster University student employees.

-New Hire Orientation - All student workers who have never had a student employment position with Webster University must complete a new hire orientation before they can begin working.
+New Hire Orientation: All student workers who have never had a student employment position with Webster University must complete a new hire orientation before they can begin working.
 Please email email@example.com for information.